When it comes to our pets, they are not just animal companions. They are valued members of the family and should be cared for as such.

-- Select a designated caregiver (and backup caregivers).
+- Select a designated caregiver and backup caregiver.

-- Establish a fund that will pay out for the maintenance of the pet.
+- Establish a fund that will pay for the maintenance of your pet.

-- Specify particularities of care (i.e., the brand of food products, recreational activities to be made available to your pet, veterinarian visits and other such concerns, etc.).
+- Specify particularities of care (i.e., the brand of food products, recreational activities to be made available to your pet, veterinary visits and other such concerns).

 - Instruct the caregiver when your pet is incapacitated, ill or otherwise in a situation requiring a high-level decision.

-- Keep your pet out of the pound!
+- Keep your pet out of a pound or shelter.

 When it comes to these special members of the family, it is important to ensure that they will be cared for if you become unable to care for them.
 Call our attorneys today.
 We have decades of experience working with clients in a variety of estate planning matters including pet trusts.